KRWG.ORG-The Region's Home Page

-MCEVERS: You've been diagnosed with PTSD, posttraumatic stress, yeah?
+MCEVERS: You've been diagnosed with PTSD, post-traumatic stress, yeah?

 MCEVERS: So are you being treated for any of that stuff?

 BRYANT: A little bit.
 I see a therapist.
-But as far as, like, my veterans benefits and stuff, they told me it takes, like, one to two years to get anything through.
+But as far as, like, my veterans benefits and stuff, they tell me it takes, like, one to two years to get anything through.
 So paperwork was submitted in October.
 So possibly by October, I'll have my benefits and a place to call my own.

 MCEVERS: Brandon Bryant, thank you so much for giving us your time and telling us your story.